medsuet/Xcelerium-IC-Design-Training/Ibrahim/src/sequential_logic/4bit_counter/README.md

 ### Targets

+- `all`: Display the help message.
+- `verilator`: Compile, run simulation, and view waveform with Verilator.
+- `iverilog`: Compile and run simulation with Icarus Verilog.
-- `all`: Compile the Verilog files and simulate the testbench.
+- `vsim`: Compile and run simulation with ModelSim.
-- `compile`: Compile the Verilog files.
-- `simulate`: Simulate the testbench.
 - `view`: View the waveform in GTKWave.
 - `clean`: Clean the generated files and directories.
 - `help`: Display help information.

 ### How to Use

-1. **Compile and Simulate:**
+1. **Compile and Simulate with ModelSim:**
     ```bash
-    make all
+    make vsim
     ```
     This command will:
-    - Compile the Verilog files.
+    - Compile the Verilog files using ModelSim.
-    - Simulate the testbench.
+    - Run the simulation.

-2. **Compile Only:**
+2. **Compile and Simulate with Verilator:**
     ```bash
-    make compile
+    make verilator
     ```
-    This command will only compile the Verilog files.
+    This command will:

-3. **Simulate Only:**
+    - Compile the Verilog files using Verilator.
+    - Run the simulation.
+    - Open the generated waveform in GTKWave.

+3. **Compile and Simulate with Icarus Verilog:**
     ```bash
-    make simulate
+    make iverilog
     ```
-    This command will compile and simulate the testbench.
+    This command will:
+    - Compile the Verilog files using Icarus Verilog.
+    - Run the simulation.

 4. **View Waveform:**
     ```bash